AmitRuidas/Drone_project/README.md

 afte completing all of those you go to catkin_ws(root) then finally compile on catkin_make command

-all of those you just run "roslaunch drone_pkg start_offb.launch" command in you terminal on the root directory then you can find the boom things.............
+all of those you just run "roslaunch drone_pkg start_offb.launch" command in you terminal on the root directory then you can find the boom things.............(if your lidar don't give the drone distance from the ground then you change "iris_rplidar.sdf" file to the z position from 0 change 0.1 then you got the correct data)